HaoYang0123/Creative_Generation_Pipeline/README.md

 ## Creative Generation Pipeline

-Creative generation pipeline: fine-tuning stable diffusion model and prompt with reward model for CTR target.
+A New Creative Generation Pipeline for Click-Through Rate with Stable Diffusion Model.

 ## Introduction
-We proposed an new automated Creative Generation pipeline for Click-Through rate (CGCT) in [Shopee](https://shopee.co.id/).
+We proposed an new automated Creative Generation pipeline for Click-Through rate (CG4CTR) in [Shopee](https://shopee.co.id/).

 ## Requirements and Installation